Medical Coding & Billing Program

 This process allows academic institutions, healthcare organizations, and private companies to be acknowledged as offering an ACCP Approved Coding Certificate Program.
 AHIMA is the premier association of health information management (HIM) professionals.
 AHIMA’s 56,000 members are dedicated to the effective management of personal health information needed to deliver quality healthcare to the public.

 Founded in 1928 to improve the quality of medical records, the American Health Information Management Association is committed to advancing the HIM profession in an increasingly electronic and global environment through leadership in advocacy, education, certification, and lifelong learning.
-To learn more, go to www.ahima.org.
+To learn more, visit the AHIMA website at ahima.org.

 The College’s Medical Coding and Billing Certificate is a stackable credential that offers a career pathway into Health Information Technology.
-Click here to find out how you can continue your education in Health Information Technology.
+Visit hicareers.com to find out how you can continue your education in Health Information Technology.

 The Value of Accreditation